You are here

 Hungry?
 I’m no nutritionist, so I can say without remorse that the donuts from Donut Shoppe are a delicious and a perfectly fine way to start the day.
 Tucked away just off Dakota Avenue, the Coney Island Café has never let me down, whether it’s with the homemade daily special or the Coney Dog, which features homemade relish that dreams are made of.
 Also, no trip to Huron would be complete without a sandwich from Manolis Grocery.
 It’s not only one of the oldest family-owned grocery stores in the state.
 It’s also the place where the meat and cheese are cut so thick that a single sandwich could feed two people (or, if you’re me, just one hungry and happy dude).

 Most Famous Resident?
-Former Vice President Huber Humphrey worked as a pharmacist in the family’s drug store before he went to Washington.
-The store (only a few buildings down from the Coney Island Café) is still run by the family today and features memorabilia from Humphrey’s political career.
+Former Vice President Hubert Humphrey worked as a pharmacist in the family’s drug store before he went to Washington.
+Humphrey Drug Store (only a few buildings down from the Coney Island Café) is still run by the family today and features memorabilia from Humphrey’s political career.
 Because it’s South Dakota, you can also just ask the clerk about Humphrey and she’ll happily share some stories of her beloved relative.

 Best Museum Find?
 The Dakotaland Museum is home to the usual Midwestern historical artifacts—tools, guns, a two-headed calf (seriously)—but it stands apart from its peers with a fascinating and rare collection of nearly 100 stuffed birds including owls, eagles, hawks and pelicans.